kubernetes/kubernetes/docs/design/security.md

        4. A .kubeconfig file with embedded cert / token data for accessing the Kubernetes master
        5. A .dockercfg file for pulling images from a protected registry
    2. Developers should be able to define the pod spec so that a secret lands in a specific location
-   3. Project administrators should be able to limit developers within a namespace from viewing or modify secrets (anyone who can launch an arbitrary pod can view secrets)
+   3. Project administrators should be able to limit developers within a namespace from viewing or modifying secrets (anyone who can launch an arbitrary pod can view secrets)
    4. Secrets are generally not copied from one namespace to another when a developer's application definitions are copied